katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 - [ ] Add unit tests for odorun.sh.
 Cover all cases for reloading in odorun in unit tests.

 SHOULD
+- [ ] Add -s flag to run slow tests to odounit.sh

 COULD
 - [ ] Add -q (quiet) flag to suppress output for odorun and odounit.